FARLOPITEC/GhostFileCleaner/README.md

 ## 📝 **License**

 This project is distributed under the [MIT License](LICENSE).
-### Permissions:
-- ✅ Personal and commercial use.
-- ✅ Modification and redistribution.

 ### Limitations:
 - ❌ The author is not liable for damages.